ursisterbtw/dir_viz/README.md

 **A collection of CLI tools that transform directory structures into stunning visual diagrams!**

-This project currently contains 3 tools for visualizing directory structures and similar tasks:
+This project currently contains 4 tools for visualizing directory structures and similar tasks:

 - **flowcharter.py**: Generates animated SVG flowcharts of your directory structure with neon effects and glowing animations.
 - **mermaider.py**: Creates clean Mermaid diagrams of your directory structure for documentation and presentations.
+- **mapper**: A fast Rust tool that generates interactive SVG visualizations and draw.io diagrams of directory structures with neon-themed design, collapsible nodes, and auto-launch functionality.
 - **repomixr**: A Python script (located in the `repomixr/` directory) that processes GitHub repositories.
 It clones specified repositories, runs the `npx repomix` command (a Node.js tool) to analyze their content (excluding many common non-source files like documentation, binaries, and build artifacts), and saves the resulting `repomix-output.xml` to a configurable output directory (default `repomixd/`).
 It supports processing multiple repositories concurrently and can take input from command-line arguments or a source file.

 All tools feature performance optimizations including memory-efficient scanning, cached operations, and smart exclusion patterns for build/cache folders.